IgniteUI/indigo-design-docfx/en/components/list-item.md

 ---
 title: List Item - Design System Component
 _description: The List Item Component is used to display information and possible actions to it.
-_keywords: Design Systems, Design Systems UX, UI kit, Figma, Figma to Angular, Export code from Figma, Figma to HTML, Figma HTML, Figma UI kits, Sketch, Ignite UI for Angular, Angular, Angular Design System, Design Kits for Angular
+_keywords: Design Systems, Design Systems UX, UI kit, Figma, Figma to Angular, Export code from Figma, Figma to HTML, Figma HTML, Figma UI kits, Ignite UI for Angular, Angular, Angular Design System, Design Kits for Angular
 ---

 # List Item